liedekef/events-made-easy/readme.txt

 == Changelog ==
 = 2.3.44 (2023//) =
 * Show task info in event admin overview (identical to RSVP info)
+* Implement simple task approval.
+Approval requirement can be set globally or per event (not per task, allthough in the future this might be)
 * Make action eme_trash_person_action work again

 = 2.3.43 (2023/01/24) =